 The University of La Verne is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges, and is approved by the California Commission on Teacher Credentialing for offering credentials in several areas.
-The College of Law is provisionally approved by the American Bar Association.
-The Doctor of Psychology Program is American accredited by the Psychological Association.
+The Doctor of Psychology Program is accredited by the American Psychological Association.
 The Masters of Public Administration degree is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The Legal Studies Program is approved by the American Bar Association.

-^{985} Atlantic Ave., Suite 100, Alameda, CA 94501 • (510) 748-9001
+985 Atlantic Ave., Suite 100, Alameda, CA 94501 • (510) 748-9001